sabyrzhan/learning-progress/jvm.md

 4. **Garbage First (G1)** - it divides memory regions into multiple subregions so multiple GCs can clean each region faster and independently.
 It does multiple stop-the-worlds for marking regions and concurrently searches the garbage.
 And only after that cleanes the garbage.
 Usecase: in systems with large memory but small objects.

 ## JFR - Java Flight Recorder
 Used to analyze the GC statistics and heap usage.
+For example, GC runs, heap size before and after GC run, VM options and other statistics.
 What it actually does is: writes the statistics to file or memory while application is runnings for specified time.
 After the time is elapsed, it will write to `.jfr` file to specified path.
 To start the recording you have to pass following VM option when running the application:
 * `-XX:StartFlightRecording=disk=false,filename=rec.jfr` - to write the file to memory
 * `-XX:StartFlightRecording=filename=rec.jfr` - to save the file to disk